Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-hp-port.md

 10. At the XSCT prompt, do the following:

-    a.
-Type connect to connect with the PS section.
+    -  Type connect to connect with the PS section.

-    b.
-Type targets to get the list of target processors.
+    -  Type targets to get the list of target processors.

-    c.
-Type targets 2 to select the processor CPU1.
+    -  Type targets 2 to select the processor CPU1.

         ```
         xsct% targets